IB Diploma Programme (Grades 11-12)

 Of the Parent and Students

-- Families will make request(s) for appropriate intervention strategies from the school as they are needed and in a proactive manner.
+- Families make request(s) for appropriate intervention strategies from the school as they are needed and in a proactive manner.

-- Families will provide necessary documentation so that accommodation requests may be made to IBO for assessment purposes.
+- Families provide necessary documentation so that accommodation requests may be made to IBO for assessment purposes.

 - Students will be proactive in seeking assistance from their teachers and the Coordinators to meet their learning and assessment needs.

-ISB Academic Honesty Policy
+ISB Academic Integrity Policy

 Introduction

-The Academic Honesty Policy is a guide for the entire ISB community to help students achieve success.
+The Academic Integrity Policy is a guide for the entire ISB community to help students achieve success.
 At times, learning seems effortless, but sometimes learning new concepts and skills takes more effort.
 Principled IB learners maintain honesty and integrity in both circumstances.

 Expectations of stakeholders